chinmaygarg13/Polls_for_NearbyDevices/README.md

   5. Pick the `Android key`.
 Then register your Android app's SHA1 certificate fingerprint and package name for your app.
   6. Copy the API key generated, and paste it in `AndroidManifest.xml`.

-- 2nd part was developed using the latest version of the API, and does not require any internet connectivity and also has additional features.
+- 2nd part was developed using the **latest version** of the API, and does not require any internet connectivity and also has additional features.
 This part includes:
     * `connections_activity.java`
     * `start_poll_2_activity.java`
     * `get_poll_2_activity.java`
     * `Endpoint.java`

+- It also has a QUIZ mode, which works on the latest version of the API.
+This part include:
+   * `connections_activity.java`
+   * `start_quiz_activity.java`
+   * `get_quiz_activity.java`
+   * `DeviceMessage.java`

+For Quiz mode we are using a different Service ID from that of Poll mode, so that when subscribing for Poll we don't recieve a Quiz, by mistake and vice-versa.
+Also Quiz mode has different .xml files from Poll mode.
+It was made as an update to the project, after the Poll mode was completely finished.
+It may have some (scarcely any, if any) bugs as it was not properly tested.

 To Be Noted